D&T Auto Parts

 2. Use a rug shampooer to clean carpets and cloth upholstery

 The same shampooer that can get deep stains out of your interior carpets and rugs also works great on your car.
-If you have cloth seats, you can also use it to deep clean upholstery to give it a clean factory-fresh finish.

 3. Mark your microfiber towels in advance for what you will use them for